trek-view/basecamp/_posts/2021-03-19-using-google-street-view-app.md

 * [YI 360 VR Camera](https://support.google.com/maps/answer/6281877?hl=en-GB#zippy=%2Cyi-vr-camera)
 * [Samsung Gear 360](https://support.google.com/maps/answer/6281877?hl=en-GB#zippy=%2Csamsung-gear)

 This list has not been update for over a year.
 Some of these cameras have since been discontinued.
-If anyone has a camera that the app supports not listed above, [please let me know on the forum](https://campfire.trekview.org/t/using-the-google-street-view-app-to-publish-your-panoramic-photos/552).

 ## Uploading Images